 #3: Store Garlic in oil

-If you sliced more garlic than you intended to use, you can use the extra garlic to make flavored oil.
-Simply allow the garlic to dry and put in a jar before pouring olive oil on them.
+If you sliced more garlic than you intended to use, you can use the extra garlic to make flavoured oil.
+Simply allow the garlic to dry and put it in a jar before pouring olive oil on them.
 You can use the softened garlic slices or the oil for cooking or as a salad dressing.

 One thing to remember though is to avoid putting fresh or undried garlic in oil.
 Doing this will allow the bacteria causing botulism to develop.
-But if you cannot avoid putting fresh or undried garlic in a jar of oil, you should make sure to put it in the fridge where you can keep up for three weeks.
+But if you cannot avoid putting fresh or undried garlic in a jar of oil, you should make sure to put it in the fridge where you can keep it up for three weeks.

 #4: Dry the garlic